 Coursework earned in conjunction with international travel, normally as part of a GCU-sponsored international study trip.
-Students will complete substantial academic assignments, which will be determined by the instructor.
-Course fees do not include trip costs offered on application and with approval of department.
+Students will complete substantial academic assignments as determined by the instructor.
+Course fees do not include trip costs.
+Offered on application and with approval of department.